-These Low Carb Lasagna Stuffed Zucchini Boats are perfect for the 21 Day Fix, Weight Watchers, or Keto Plans…and a great way to enjoy your bumper crop of zucchini!
+These Low Carb Lasagna Zucchini Boats are perfect for the 21 Day Fix, Weight Watchers, or Keto Plans…and a great way to enjoy your bumper crop of fresh zucchini!
 Also, they are freezer friendly and perfect for meal prep!
+This post contains affiliate links for products I’m obsessed with.

 **This post was originally published on March 7, 2015 and has been updated with new pics, a printable recipe card, and a step by step guide!
-And while this was originally made on a snow day, I LOVE this recipe during summertime zucchini season!**
+And while this was originally made on a snow day, I LOVE this low-carb meal during summertime zucchini season!
+It’s a summer tradition!**

 Confession #12 – Snow days rule.
 That’s not really a confession, is it?
 I think I love them even more now than when I was a kid, if that’s possible.
 Spending the day snuggling with my two littles, drinking cocoa, sledding, and watching movies.
 What could be better?